Key Takeaways

 If the shareholder has not left any instructions for the proxy, he or she has to act for the shareholder according to his or her best judgment.
 The proxy will not be responsible for any action taken against the shareholder after making his or her judgment call.

-If you need help with a proxy agreement or naming a proxy, you can post your legal need on UpCounsel’s marketplace.
+If you need help with a proxy agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.